-Our weakest performance is in 2P1 and it is on this performance indicator where we will focus efforts to understand what areas have the largest gaps and where we might target interventions to improve performance.
-2P1.
-(Source: Core Indicators Report): our weakest performance is in this category.
-Note that one of the college's KPIs (Program) is to increase completion to 62% by FY2025 which is higher that the 2P1 core indicator target and will be a place of institutional focus in the coming years.
-To reach this performance indicator the college will align the Perkins efforts to improve on measure.
+Our weakest performance is in 2P1 and it is on this performance indicator where we will continue to focus efforts to understand what areas have the largest gaps and where we might target interventions to improve performance.
+We are puzzled why this indicator has such a high SDPL, as Riverland is set considerably higher than other institutions, our Baseline was 48.16%, and we have increased from that number each year.
+We are working with the IR and the Registrar to make sure that we are capturing the correct data and will continue to study this in depth as we work to improve the performance.
+Note that one of the college's KEY Performance Indicators (KPIs) is to increase completion to 62% by FY2025, which is higher that the 2P1 core indicator target, and will be a place of institutional focus in the coming years.
+To reach this performance indicator the college will align the Perkins efforts to improve on this measure.
+We are intentionally developing multiple strategies that are in the improvement plan to work toward the SDPL for the 2P1 indicator.